dustlang/rust/src/doc/dustc/src/codegen-options/index.md

 ## split-debuginfo

-This option controls the emission of "split debuginfo" for debug information that `rustc` generates.
+This option controls the emission of "split debuginfo" for debug information that `dustc` generates.
 The default behavior of this option is platform-specific, and not all possible values for this option work on all platform.
 Possible values are: